Jacobbrewer1/sensor-monitor/README.md

-# sensor-monitor
+# Sensor Monitor

-A set of GO apps that can monitor different sensors on the system and perform notifications from threasholds
+A set of GO apps that can monitor different sensors on the system and perform notifications from thresholds